electric-sql/electric/examples/recipes/README.md

 - [Chatroom](src/chat_room/ChatRoom.tsx) - shows a list of chat messages that updates in realtime as new messages are sent or received.
 Allows sending messages.

+### Background Jobs

+Example of submitting and monitoring background jobs.
+Progress is updated by the backend processor and streamed in real time, while locally jobs can be submitted even while offline and optionally cancelled.
+Once the job is completed, the result is also replicated to the client.

+- [Schema](db/migrations/06-background_jobs_table.sql) - stores job metadata like id, progress, result, etc.

+- [Background Jobs](src/background_jobs/BackgroundJobs.tsx) - shows a list of jobs that updates in realtime as new jobs are submitted and processed.

 ## How to run the app

 ### Prerequisites